-"What most people think of as a dog food allergy is more appropriately called a cutaneous adverse food reaction or CAFR," says Dr. Justin Shmalberg, DVM.
+"What most people think of as a dog food allergy is more appropriately called a cutaneous adverse food reaction or CAFR," says Dr. Justin Shmalberg.
 "It basically means there's some association between a food and a certain group of symptoms—usually skin problems or gastrointestinal problems."

 In a true dog food allergy, according to Shmalberg, the culprit is often a food protein that triggers an adverse immune response, which then causes cells in the body to release histamines or compounds that lead to itching and many other allergic signs.

 A food intolerance, on the other hand, doesn't involve an immune response—but the signs of food intolerance can look pretty similar to the signs of a food allergy.
 One example is a lactose intolerance, which happens when a dog's body just doesn't process lactose in milk products well, leading to gastrointestinal problems (often diarrhea).